syncfusion-content/winui-docs/winui/Calendar/Selection.md

 ## Highlight today and selected date

-You can update the background and border of the dates by highlighting the today and selected date with the [SelectionHighlightMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendar.html#Syncfusion_UI_Xaml_Calendar_SfCalendar_SelectionHighlightMode) property.
+You can highlight the today and selected date using [SelectionHighlightMode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendar.html#Syncfusion_UI_Xaml_Calendar_SfCalendar_SelectionHighlightMode) property to update the background and border of the dates.
 The default value of `SelectionHighlightMode` property is **Outline**.

 {% tabs %}
 {% highlight XAML tabtitle="MainWindow.xaml" hl_lines="2" %}